patronage/bubs-next/docs/preview-mode.md

 Vercel supports per branch env variables, which allows us to setup a combination of WP backend and Next front-end for a specific branch.
 You'll want to set the `WORDPRESS_DOMAIN` and `WORDPRESS_API_URL` variables to point to your staging WordPress.
 The `HEADLESS_AUTH_SECRET` and `HEADLESS_API_SECRET` can be the same values on both production and staging.

 To tie together your staging WordPress with your preview frontend, you need to set one variable in WordPress.
-Inside of WordPress, go to Appearance > Customization section in the theme.
-Under the "Headless" options heading, you can set the URL for your preview instance.
+Inside of WordPress, go to Settings => General and set the Site Address (URL) to the URL for your preview instance.